---Chapter 17.6 (October 2007)

-The use of the Management and Operating (M&O) form of contract must be authorized by the Secretary of Energy.

-The Federal Acquisition Regulation recognizes the special nature and need for M&O contracts.

-For the foreseeable future, M&O contracts will remain, by concept and operation, a central and critical element in DOE's continued success in carrying out its unique and varied missions.

-DISCUSSION OF THE ORIGIN, CHARACTERISTICS, AND SIGNIFICANCE OF THE DEPARTMENT OF ENERGY'S MANAGEMENT AND OPERATING (M&O) FORM OF CONTRACT

-INTRODUCTION

-"Management and operating" (M&O) contract is a term used to describe the contracts that are central to the Department of Energy's (DOE's) business model.
-The term was adopted formally in a memorandum from the Secretary of Energy, dated October 5, 1983.
-However, these contracts predate the inception of the term by more than thirty-five years, dating to contracts awarded by the Corps of Engineers during World War II, and other contracts awarded by the Atomic Energy Commission (AEC) from its creation in the Atomic Energy Act of 1946.

-It is well known that the two atomic bombs that ended World War II in the Pacific were manufactured under the contracts awarded by the Corps of Engineers.
-Neither the scientific expertise responsible for the physics underlying the development of the bombs nor the manufacturing and engineering expertise that produced the bombs existed within the Federal government.
-The Corps acted as project manager, relying on scientists from academia and the engineering and construction skills of industry.
-As a result of the speed with which the Corps of Engineers' Manhattan Engineer District successfully concluded the production of the atomic bombs, Congress decided to carry that scientific, technical, and business model forward into the organization of the AEC.

-The Energy Research and Development Administration (ERDA) from 1974 to 1977, and, the Department of Energy, from 1977 to the present, successor agencies to the AEC, have carried forward the business and scientific model inherent in management and operating contracts.
-DOE relies upon the M&O contractors for the performance of the substantial part of the agency's mission.
-That reliance, among other things, allows DOE's staffing to be a fraction of what would otherwise be necessary to conduct its complex and multi-faceted mission.

-&lt;sup>1 For clarity and convenience, this analysis uses the term "management and operating contract" or "M&O contract" for the contract structure though at times prior to the October, 1983 memorandum were known by such terms as "on-site contracts," "operating contracts," or operating contracts," or operating contracts," or operating contracts," or operating contracts, "operating contracts," or operating contracts," or operating contracts," or operating contracts, "operating contracts," operating contracts, "operating contracts," or operating contracts, "operating contracts," operating contracts, "op
+Chapter 17.6 (October 2007 Guiding Principle: The use of the Management and Operating (M&O) form of contract must be authorized by the Secretary of Energy.
+ANY.
+The Federal Acquisition Regulation recognizes the special natur and need for M&O contracts.
+For the foreseeable future, M&O contracts will remain, by concept and operation, a central and critical element in DOE's continued success in carrying out its unique and varied missions OF THE THE ORIGIN, CHARACTERISTICS, AND SIGNIFICANCE DEPARTMENT OF ENERGY'S MANAGEMENT OPERATING (M&O) FORM OF CONTRACT INTRODUCTION. that are central to the Dep formally in a memorandur these contracts predate the contracts awarded by the operating" (M&Q) contract is a term used to describe the contracts artment of Energy's (DQE's) business model.
+The term was adopted in from the Secretary of Energy, dated October 5, 1983.
+1 However, inception of the term by more than thirty-five years, dating to Corps of Engineers during World War II, and other contracts awarded minission (AEC) from its creation in the Atomic Energy Act of 1946. manufactured under the co expertise responsible for t manufacturing and engine government.
+The Corps a engineering and construct Engineers' Manhattan Engineers' at the two atomic bombs that ended World War II in the Pacific were ontracts awarded by the Corps of Engineers.
+Neither the scientific he physics underlying the development of the bombs nor the ering expertise that produced the bombs existed within the Federal cted as project manager, relying on scientists from academia and the ion skills of industry.
+As a result of the speed with which the Corps of gineer District successfully concluded the production of the atomic to carry that scientific, technical, and business model forward into the the Department of Energy forward the business and relies upon the M&O com mission.
+That reliance, ar rch and Development Administration (ERDA) from 1974 to 1977, and , from 1977 to the present, successor agencies to the AEC, have carries scientific model inherent in management and operating contracts.
+DO mactors for the performance of the substantial part of the agency's nong other things, allows DOE's staffing to be a fraction of what sary to conduct its complex and multi-faceted mission. for the contract structure thoug his analysis uses the term "management and operating contract" or "M&O contract" has times prior to the October, 1083 memorandum were known by such terms as contracts," "major cost type contracts," or other comparable terms.
+1

-100K+ contractor employees

-Management and Operating

-- Memorandum from the Secretary of Energy, dated October 5, 1983 - "What today are known as DOE's Management and Operating contracts began during World War II." - "[P]ermits management contracts for the operation of Government-owned plants so as to gain the full advantage of the skill and experience of American industry." - "[I] nitiative and ingenuity carrying out the contract work." - "[I]n several ways DOE agreements are a unique species of contract."
+- 100K+ contractor employees - Management and Operating - Memorandum from the Secretary of Energy, dated October 5, 1983 - "What today are known as DOE's Management and Operating contracts began during World War II." - "[P]ermits management contracts for the operation of Government-owned plants so as to gain the full advantage of the skill and experience of American industry." - "[I] nitiative and ingenuity carrying out the contract work." - "[I]n several ways DOE agreements are a unique species of contract."